82nd Airborne Division: Normandy

-With two combat drops under its belt, the 82nd Airborne Division was now ready for the most ambitious airborne operation of the war so far, as part of Operation Neptune, the Allied invasion of Normandy.
-The division conducted Mission Boston, part of the airborne assault phase of the Operation Overlord plan.
+With two air drops under its belt, the 82nd Airborne was ready for the second "D-Day" operation in the division's history; Operation Neptune, or the amphibious assault portion of Allied invasion of Normandy.
+The division conducted Mission Boston, a component of the Operation Overlord plan.

 In preparation for the operation, the division was significantly reorganized.
 To ease the integration of replacement troops, rest, and refitting following the fighting in Italy, the 504th PIR did not rejoin the division for the invasion.
 Two new parachute infantry regiments (PIRs), the 507th and the 508th, provided it, along with the veteran 505th, a three-parachute infantry regiment punch.
 The 325th was also reinforced by the addition of the 3rd Battalion of the 401st GIR, bringing it up to a strength of three battalions.

 On 5 and 6 June these paratroopers, parachute artillery elements, and the 319th and 320th, boarded hundreds of transport planes and gliders to begin history's largest airborne assault at the time (only Operation Market Garden later that year would be larger).
-During the 6June assault, a 508th platoon leader, First Lieutenant Robert P. Mathias, would be the first U.S. Army officer killed by German fire on D-Day.
+During the 6 June assault, a 508th platoon leader, First lieutenant Robert P. Mathias, would be the first US Army officer killed by German fire during the invasion.
 On 7 June, after this first wave of attack, the 325th GIR would arrive by glider to provide a division reserve.

-In Normandy, the 82nd gained its first Medal of Honor of the war, belonging to Private First Class Charles N. DeGlopper of the 325th GIR.
-By the time the division was relieved, in early July, the 82nd had seen 33 days of severe combat and casualties had been heavy.
-Losses included 5,245 troopers killed, wounded, or missing, for a total of 46% casualties.
+In Normandy, the 82nd gained its first Medal of Honor of the war, belonging to Private first class Charles N. DeGlopper of the 325th GIR.
+When the division was relieved in early July, the 82nd had seen a month straight of severe combat.
+Casualties had been heavy.
+Losses included 5,245 troopers killed, wounded, or missing- a 46% casualty rate.
 Major General Ridgway's post-battle report stated in part, "...
 33 days of action without relief, without replacements.
 Every mission accomplished.
 No ground gained was ever relinquished."

 Following Normandy, the 82nd Airborne Division returned to England to rest and refit for future airborne operations.
 The 82nd became part of the newly organized XVIII Airborne Corps, which consisted of the 17th, 82nd, and 101st Airborne Divisions.
-Ridgway was given command of the corps but was not promoted to lieutenant general until 1945.
-His recommendation for succession as division commander was Brigadier General James M. Gavin, previously the 82nd's ADC.
-Ridgway's recommendation met with approval, and upon promotion Gavin became the youngest general since the Civil War to command a U.S. Army division.
+Ridgway was given command of the corps but was not officially promoted to lieutenant general until 1945.
+His recommendation for succession as division commander was Brigadier General James M. Gavin, previously the 82nd's assistant division commander.
+Upon being promoted to Major General in October 1944 at the age of 37, Gavin became the youngest general since the Civil War to command a US Army division.